corydunnlab/SequenceBouncer/README.txt

                         For columns with a greater fraction of gaps than the selected value (expressed in percent), data will be ignored in calculations (Default is 2).

 ---
-This could be the starting point before further exploration of parameters:
+This could be the starting point for further exploration of parameters:

 A) If the alignment is of moderate size: